L0Lmaker/DistributedSemanticAnalysis/README.md

 11. **Campaign ID Generation Failure:**
     - Failure to generate a unique campaign ID during campaign creation could lead to conflicts.

+12. **Unavailability of GPT:**
+    - Single point of failure since the sentiment is calculated based on responses from the GPT.
+But we are assuming that each of the nodes will have their own custom GPT model with robust error handling.

 12. **Article Content Extraction Failure:**
     - Errors in extracting MDims from the article content during the article processing phase.